GDking08/Route_optimization_using_Hybrid-Algorithm-/README.md

 second interval achieved a balanced between responsiveness and computational effieciency.
 Steps to Run the code.

 step 1:  clone the repository.
           git clone "https://github.com/GDking08/Route_optimization_using_Hybrid-Algorithm'

 step 2: cd Route_optimization_using_Hybrid-Algorithm

 step 3: pip install -r requirements.txt

 step 4: run main.py

-After successfull executin the html file "route_map" in this diirectory. click this html to see the route.
+After successfull executin the html file "route_map" in this diirectory.

+click this html to see the route.

+   **CONCLUSION**
+   Thus the study presents a simulation based framework for efficient pathfinding within urban environments.This approach combines A* and Dijkistra with custom cost function to dynamically adjust routes on real-time traffic data.
+Experimental results demonstrate the potential for enhanced travel efficiency and reduced congestionwithin busy city networks.
+The Future works focus on integrating real-time data feeds to further improvement adaptability and on optimizing computional performance for real-world applications in smart transportation systems.